Home / Recipes / breakfast / Vegetarian Stuffed Marrow

 vegetarian stuffed marrows served with marinara sauce

-Try these Mediterranean Zucchini Bruschetta Boats!
-Made with fresh zucchini, chopped onion, crunchy breadcrumbs, and savory grated parmesan, these boats are bursting with flavor.
+These Vegetarian Stuffed Marrows capture the rustic, heartfelt essence of Mediterranean living.
+Made with fresh marrow (or zucchini), chopped onion, crunchy breadcrumbs, and savoury grated parmesan, these boats are bursting with flavour.
 Mixed with a touch of tomato paste and garnished with chopped parsley, they’re drizzled with extra virgin olive oil and seasoned to perfection.

-These light vegetarian stuffed marrows immediately come to mind especially in spring and on hot summer days as an appetizer a standalone dinner or as a light Sunday lunch.
-They can be eaten at room temperature, so they’re perfect as an on-the-go lunch for picnics.
+These light vegetarian stuffed marrows immediately come to mind, especially in spring and on hot summer days as an appetiser, a standalone dinner, a light Sunday lunch, or even at room temperature as the perfect on-the-go lunch for picnics.

 Why You’ll Like It